Last Updated on July 27, 2022 by Oscar O. Paquin

 1. Reiss Mika Sleeveless Dress Ivory

 The Reiss Mika Sleeveless Ivory Dress is a simple, freely draped dress made of 100% viscose fabric with a single-capped sleeve and an asymmetrical collar and hemline.
-It features a sophisticated knee-length hem and tight waistline for great movement.
+It features a sophisticated knee-length hem and a tight waistline for great movement.

 2. Prince Shawl Collar Cardigan

 It’s 100 percent cashmere and features a strong collar accent and mid-body square pockets.
-The sweater has a letterman cardigan feel with the blatant rib-knit threads and unique buttons.
+The sweater has a letterman cardigan feel with blatant rib-knit threads and unique buttons.
 You will undoubtedly be unable to resist stroking this material.

 3. Merino Wool Roll Neck Jumper

 It is a nicely woven, 100% Merino wool turtleneck sweater with a traditional appearance that pairs well with jeans, trousers, or dress pants.
-The roll neck fit and tailored construction give this sweater a sleek and bright appearance.
+The roll-neck fit and tailored construction give this sweater a sleek and bright appearance.
 With a skillfully woven gauge fabric, this sweater may be worn everywhere.

-4. Berwick Printed Silk Pocket Square Black
+4. Berwick Printed Silk Pocket, Square Black

 It is a signature touch that can be added to any suit pocket to elevate your outfit dramatically.
 The red-bordered silk square stands out from all the simplicity of any shirt’s breast pocket, with a pattern of hand-drawn cocktails featuring olives, martinis, and rocks glassware.